ontio/documentation/pro-website-docs/docs-en/ontpass/ontpass-auth.md

-### Step 2: Determine the charging mode
+### Step 2: Choose the Payment Model

-There is a fee for using ONTPass.
-ONTPass supports two charging modes.
-You need to choose the appropriate payment method according to your situation.
+There is a fee associated for using ONTPass.
+ONTPass supports two payment models.
+You need to choose the one that fits your need.

-* Mode 1: Instant payment mode
+* Mode 1: Pay as You Go

-The instant payment mode is completely open and autonomous, that is, each authentication request needs to consume the ONG fee, so the authentication requester needs to construct an ONG transfer transaction (The payment address and specific amount are specified by each TrustAnchor).
-After receiving the authentication request, TrustAnchor first sends the transaction to the chain, and the subsequent identity authentication process will continue after the transaction is successfully sent.
+The instant payment mode is completely open and autonomous, that is, each authentication request will consume ONG fee, so the authentication requester needs to establish an ONG transfer transaction (The payment address and specific amount are specified by each TrustAnchor).
+After receiving the authentication request, TrustAnchor will first sends the transaction to the blockchain, and the subsequent identity authentication process will continue after the transaction is successfully sent.

-* Mode 2: Postpaid mode
+* Mode 2: Postpaid model

 If you choose post-paid mode, you need to contact [Ontology